marcmyers/prime-numbers/readme.md

 This application accepts two positive whole integers as input and outputs all of the prime numbers between that range.

 ## Packaging
-Get get a valid executable jar, you'll need to have maven installed: https://maven.apache.org/install.html
+To get a valid executable jar, you'll need to have maven installed: https://maven.apache.org/install.html

 Once you have maven installed, run the following command from the project directory: